ebukaracer/UnityMaterialSymbols/README.md

     - For more help, see [this guide](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html).

 ## Setup
-- Simply add the `MaterialSymbol` component to your UI GameObject and you are good to go.
+- Simply add the `MaterialSymbol` component to your UI GameObject, and you are good to go.
 - Alternatively, a new object can be added to the scene by right-clicking on the hierarchy window and selecting `UI > Google > New Material Symbol`.
 - The inspector provides a window to easily select between the available symbols or icons.

 ## Quick Usage
 The `MaterialSymbol` class inherits from `UnityEngine.UI.Text`, so it has all properties and methods available [here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Text.html) such as `color` and `raycast target`.

-Each icon is composed by a pair of a [unicode-escaped char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char#literals) and a Boolean representing the glyph code and the fill status respectively.
+Each icon is made up of two values: a [unicode-escaped char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char#literals) for the symbol itself, and a boolean to indicate whether it's filled or outlined.

-The icon can be set programmatically by setting the `Symbol` field with a new `MaterialSymbolData` object:
+The icon can be set programmatically by assigning a new `MaterialSymbolData` object to the `symbol` field:
 ```cs
 public class Demo : MonoBehaviour
 {